 In 1966 the Urban District Council was swallowed up by the Rural District Council, and the augmented Rural District Council proceeded to shoulder responsibility for both Town and Rural areas.
 A Parish Council was constituted for the old Urban District Council area, with limited statutory powers but inheriting the substantial property holdings and the powers and responsibilities attached to that ownership.
 In 1974 a major local government re-organisation resulted in the replacement of the Tavistock Rural District Council by a larger unit, West Devon District Council (later to be called the West Devon Borough Council).
 The opportunity was taken by the local Parish Council to rename itself 'Tavistock Town Council', and to designate its Chairman the 'Town Mayor', with the annual Parish Meeting becoming the 'Town Meeting'.
 The Duke of Bedford's legacy makes Tavistock Town Council unique as a Civic Parish level council, and a major property owner in the town and local area.

 The Council Members were either elected in May 2015 for 4 years, or were co-opted shortly after the election.
 If a vacancy for a Councillor arises in the future then that vacancy will be advertised in the local press, on our website and on the Council notice boards.
 Any ten electors may request an election to fill such a vacancy, and if they do so then a by-election is held in the normal way.
 If no such request is made then the Council may fill the vacancy by co-option, and in recent times the method used has been a press notice inviting people interested in becoming a Councillor to submit Curriculum Vitae from which Councillors make a judgement and selection.
-Council Members may receive a £511 payment for expenses (though some decline to accept this), and have to act within the ethical framework laid down by Law.
+Council Members may receive an allowance and or payment for expenses (though some decline to accept this), and have to act within the ethical framework laid down by Law, please see link.
 In November 2003 the Council was awarded the status of a ‘Quality Town Council’ having passed a strict appraisal by external auditors.

 The Town Council has 17 elected Members, representing the three wards of North, South East and South West.
 In 2015 the election was uncontested as only 11 people stood for the 17 vacancies.
 One elected Councillor subsequently resigned, and the remaining 7 places were filled by 5 co-options in June 2015 and 2 Members elected in by-elections in August 2015 (these by-elections were uncontested).